the-indian-dev/sakuya-ac/docs/api/packets.md

         *   Sets the `aircraft_id`.
         *   Creates a `weapon_config` dictionary with three smoke weapon types (32, 33, 34 - likely representing different smoke launcher positions or types) and sets their color to gray `[66, 66, 66]`.
         *   Sets `with_size=True` to include the packet size prefix in the encoded buffer.

-**In summary,** `FSNETCMD_WEAPONCONFIG` is designed for transmitting aircraft weapon loadout details.
-It handles regular weapon counts and has special logic for encoding and decoding smoke weapon colors using bit packing and scaling.
-The `addSmoke` method provides a convenience function to quickly enable smoke for a given aircraft.